 Applications received after the deadline will receive reduced consideration for need-based grants and scholarships as follows:

-Days late Reduced eligibility

-Up to 60 days 10%

-61 or more days No longer eligible.
+Number of Days Application is Late Need-based Grant Eligibility Reduced By Up to 60 days 10% 61 or more days No longer eligible for Richmond need-based grant.
 Limited federal aid is available.